-- 3.5 There are a variety of circumstances in which reasonable restraint may be appropriate or necessary in order to control or restrain a pupil.
-Wherever possible, if this is anticipated, appropriate steps should have been taken beforehand to plan appropriate responses. - 3.6 There is no legal definition of when it is reasonable to use force. - 3.7 This policy takes fully into account the most recent DfE non-statutory guidance entitled Use of Reasonable Force (DFE, July 2013) and Searching, Screening and Confiscation (DFE, Feb 2014). - 3.8 This policy also supports the safeguarding and welfare requirements of the Early Years Foundation Stage statutory framework (EYFS) 2017.
+- 3.5 There is no legal definition of when it is reasonable to use force. - 3.6 This policy takes fully into account the most recent DfE non-statutory guidance entitled Use of Reasonable Force (DFE, July 2013) and Searching, Screening and Confiscation (DfE 2022) - 3.7 This policy also supports the safeguarding and welfare requirements of the Early Years Foundation Stage statutory framework (EYFS) 2021.
 The Early Years Foundation Stage (EYFS) applies to children from birth to the end of the Reception year.
-This policy applies to the whole school and the Early Years Foundation Stage. - 3.9 It is not illegal to touch a pupil.
-There are occasions when physical contact, other than reasonable force, is appropriate and necessary.
-For example, holding the hands of the child at the front/back of the line when walking in a group, to comfort a distressed pupil, to congratulate or praise a pupil, to demonstrate a musical instrument, exercises during PE or sports coaching, and of course to give first aid.
-If any member of staff is unclear about this, they should discuss it further with their Headteacher or Designated Safeguarding Lead (DSL) in order to alleviate any doubt or uncertainty.
-All staff should follow the Staff Code of Conduct. - 3.10 We do not routinely screen pupils without physical contact, although we reserve the right to do so.
+This policy applies to the whole school and the Early Years Foundation Stage. - 3.8 It is not illegal to touch a pupil.
+There are occasions when consensual physical contact, other than reasonable force, is appropriate and necessary.
+For example, holding the hands of the child at the front/back of the line when walking in a group, to comfort a distressed pupil, to congratulate or praise a pupil, to demonstrate a musical instrument, and of course, to give first aid.
+It is, however, advisable to have an adult witness present.
+If any member of staff is unclear about what is appropriate, they should discuss it further with their Headteacher or Designated Safeguarding Lead (DSL) in order to alleviate any doubt or uncertainty.
+All staff should follow the Staff Code of Conduct. - 3.9 We do not routinely screen pupils without physical contact, although we reserve the right to do so.